 |Position:||Assistant Coach (WRs/Off.
 Passing Game Coordinator)|

-The 2015 season will be DelVaughn Alexander’s 20th year in the coaching ranks and his fourth season as ASU’s offensive passing game coordinator/wide receivers coach.
+DelVaughn Alexander enters his 21st year in the coaching ranks and his fourth season at ASU, including his first as tight ends coach after spending the previous four seasons as the offensive passing game coordinator/wide receivers coach.

 Alexander’s receivers accounted for 57 percent of ASU’s touchdowns and 61 percent of its total yardage last season.
 Under his tutelage wide receivers Jaelen Strong (All-Pac-12), Gary Chambers and Cameron Smith posted career seasons in 2014.
 The trio helped lead the Sun Devils to 37 points a game (16th in the nation) and 34 receiving touchdowns (13th in the nation.)
 Alexander continued to develop the special talents of Strong, who hauled in 82 catches (third-highest single-season total in school history) for 1,165 yards and 10 touchdowns.
 This past spring the Houston Texans selected Strong in the third round of the annual NFL Draft.